Ben-Edwards44/cmd-find/README.md

 If python and pip are both installed and the installation still fails, try the following commands:

-    pip3 install cmd-find
+    pip3 install cmd_find

-    python3 -m pip install cmd-find
+    python3 -m pip install cmd_find

-    python -m pip install cmd-find
+    python -m pip install cmd_find

 ## The command results in an error

 Ensure that the given description is enclosed within either single or double quotes:

-- `cmd-find 3 "create a new directory"` is correct.
+- `cmd_find 3 "create a new directory"` is correct.
-- `cmd-find 3 'create a new directory'` is also correct.
+- `cmd_find 3 'create a new directory'` is also correct.
-- `cmd-find 3 create a new directory` is incorrect.
+- `cmd_find 3 create a new directory` is incorrect.